Frequently Asked Questions

 The tours last approximately 25 minutes – but it depends how many questions you ask!

 Yes!
 Here are some of the ways to save at the farm:

-- Seasons Tour Pass, Tour Punch Pass, Loyalty Card and Coffee Card are outlined here.
+- Seasons Tour Pass, Tour Punch Pass, and Loyalty Card are outlined here.

 - We have a weekly special in the café – a bakery treat and a coffee or tea for $3.99.
 See our Café Page for more info

 - While produce is in season there is often great deals available for small size or seconds – just ask in the Produce Barn!

 We have u-pick tomatoes and peppers in season (generally August through September), sold by the lb.

 We offer u-pick apples every weekend in September (flat fee for a specific amount).

 We offer a u-pick pumpkin experience every weekend in October.

 For another way to get out and experience the farm first hand, consider joining one of our Johnny Popper Farm Tours.